IzMeLewis/foolfuuka_scraper_json/README.md

 	- This process is not fast.
 ## Notes
 I've only tested it with arch.b4k.co but it will probably work with most FoolFuuka-based 4chan archive sites with no or minimal changes.

+## JsonParser
+Contains a bool for textOnly.
+Made for certain Usecases.